 If you are a beneficial owner of shares and do not provide your broker or other nominee with voting instructions, the broker or other nominee will have discretionary authority to vote only on a routine matter.
 Brokers may vote on routine matters, such as ratification of the independent auditor, without customer voting instructions.
-However, brokers may not vote on non-routine matters, such as the election of directors, approval of executive compensation and frequency of advisory votes on executive compensation, without customer voting instructions.
+However, brokers may not vote on non-routine matters, such as the election of directors, approval of executive compensation and amended and restated equity plans, without customer voting instructions.
 Broker-held shares that are not voted on non-routine matters are referred to as "broker non-votes".